Click to download the power-point ppt files from below list.

 “I have never seen a person bereaved of his sons, menfolk and his companions more Lion-hearted than him.
 The foot soldiers were scattering to his right and left like goats when a wolf come upon them.” — –Ibne Aseer, Tareekh Kamil

 Hussein fell in the desert of Karbala on that fateful Friday, the 10th of Moharram 61H.
 Worse was to follow.
 The bodies of the martyrs including the Imam were not only refused a proper burial but were trampled under the horses’ hooves and were left for the birds.
 The Kufan army looted the belongings of Hussein.
 Imam’s family including his women-folk and tender children were humiliated and taken captives after burning down their camps.
 The women were paraded with uncovered heads.
 It wasn’t Islam!

 “If Hussain fought to quench his worldly desires, then I do not understand why his sisters, wives and children accompanied him.
 It stands to reason therefore that he sacrificed purely for Islam.” —Charles Dickens

-The severed heads of the martyrs including Husain were raised on spears.
-How Yazid played with Husain’s head and the emotions of Imam’s family is a well documented fact.
+The severed heads of the martyrs including Hussein were raised on spears.
+How Yazid played with Hussein’s head and the emotions of Imam’s family is a well documented fact.
 Karbala to this day remains a heart-wrenching story of exemplary courage and bravery to uphold the real principles of Islam.

-“In a distant age and climate, the tragic scene of the death of Husain will awaken the sympathy of the coldest reader.” — Edward Gibbon
+“In a distant age and climate, the tragic scene of the death of Hussein will awaken the sympathy of the coldest reader.” — Edward Gibbon